 Current interest in simplification of the tax code may be another avenue to increased revenues, through elimination of certain tax expenditures.
 However, while simplification of the tax code is a desirable objective, the elimination of the progressive tax rate structure, which proponents of the flat rate tax espose, is not.
 Such a change would violate the longstanding and sound principle that federal income tax liability should be based on "ability-to-pay."

 Changes in corporate tax rules

 ERTA made major changes in corporate tax depreciation rules.
 These changes were in turn modified by TEFRA.
-While the accelerated depreciation system was considered appropriate for a high-inflation era, current circumstances dictate another look at those rules.
-Lower inflation may result in useless giveaways under the incentives currently in place.
+While the accelerated depreciation system was

 Delaying or repealing of indexing